As soon as mud season ends in Western Maine, we enter another type of season: The season of banishing mayflies.

 Types of Mayflies

-The life cycle of mayflies is fascinating – they start as nymphs living in water for up to two years before emerging as winged adults for just a brief mating period, often a single day.
+The life cycle of mayflies is fascinating.
+They start as nymphs living in water for up to two years before emerging as winged adults for just a brief mating period, often a single day.

-Eastern regions like the Appalachians and Great Smoky Mountains boast high mayfly diversity.
+Eastern regions like the Appalachians and the Great Smoky Mountains boast high mayfly diversity.
 Western rivers and streams also host numerous species vital to trout and aquatic ecosystems.

 Identifying specific mayflies helps anglers match hatches for successful fly fishing.